Generic Name: Tiotropium Inhalation Spray (ty oh TRO pee um)

 - Take a missed dose as soon as you think about it.

-- Do not take more than 1 dose of Spiriva Respimat (tiotropium inhalation spray) in 24 hours.
+- Do not take more than 1 dose of Spiriva Respimat (tiotropium inhalation spray) in the same day.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.